 Students majoring in Environmental Science prepare for a variety of careers in the private and public sector.
 Environmental scientists perform environmental impact analyses, water/soil pollution assessment and remediation, water resource management, resource exploration and development, and air quality monitoring and control.
 This major is highly interdisciplinary and provides strong foundations in physics, biology, mathematics, and chemistry.
 Upper-level electives allow students to tailor the program to acquire the tools to work in a wide range of environmental consulting and careers.

-The major has three options:
+The major has two options:

 The Environmental Science option is for students focused on addressing human impacts on the environment and major environmental challenges including climate change, pollution, and sustainability.
 The Geoscience option is for students interested in the geologic environment including mineral resources, geochemistry, and paleoclimatology.
 Both Environmental Science and Geoscience options provide training in hydrogeology, soil sciences, biogeochemistry, and geographic information systems (GIS).

-View all the complete Degree Pathways.
+View the complete Degree Pathway.